Red5goahead/VisualSubSync-Enhanced/README.md

 # VisualSubSync-Enhanced
 The Visualsubsync enhanced version

-The natural enhanced extension of the awesome ToffParis project at https://sourceforge.net/projects/visualsubsync/ developed for italiansubs.net  community (no traslation, the whole project is in English).
+The natural enhanced extension of the awesome ToffParis project at https://sourceforge.net/projects/visualsubsync/

 It includes new functions like a complete internal filter graph support via mpc-home cinema and lav codecs, online dictionary automatic search (Italian language), new tools for resync, a new tool for progressive desync issues, new updated vsfilter for